 Trees are beautiful and serve as an important part of our ecosystem, but they can also be problematic when they grow too close to your home or require removal for other reasons.
 It is often necessary to have a professional remove the tree from your property and dispose of it properly.

-So if you are still feeling unsure, give us a call at David Tree Service.
+So if you are still feeling unsure, give us a call at United Tree Care.
 We’ve been offering tree care services to Northern Virginia neighborhoods for over thirty years.
 We can remove big tree roots from your property without causing any damage to your trees.

 We offer stump removal, stump grinding, and tree removal services in and around the Manassas, VA area.
 Call us today for a free estimate to have your roots removed, and ask about our military and senior discounts.